American Coalition of Life Activists: History

+Legal Challenges

-In Planned Parenthood of Columbia/Willamette v.
-American Coalition of Life Activists, Planned Parenthood successfully sued the American Coalition of Life Activists.
-Although the posters and website did not contain any specific threat, the jury awarded $107 million.
+The ACLA's activities led to significant legal challenges, most notably in the case of Planned Parenthood of Columbia/Willamette v.
+American Coalition of Life Activists.
+Planned Parenthood successfully sued the ACLA, arguing that their posters and website constituted a threat to abortion providers.
+Although the posters and website did not contain explicit threats, the jury awarded $107 million in damages.
 The coalition appealed the verdict on First Amendment grounds.
-A panel of the 9th Circuit Court of Appeals initially overturned the verdict, holding that the activities were protected under the First Amendment because they did not directly threaten harm to the plaintiffs, and because the statements were not communicated privately to the plaintiffs.
-The en banc 9th Circuit reversed the panel, and held that the coalition could be held liable in damages because the website made a deliberate threat with the expectation that someone would act on it, unprotected by the First Amendment.
+Initially, a panel of the 9th Circuit Court of Appeals overturned the verdict, ruling that the ACLA's actions were protected speech under the First Amendment since they did not directly threaten harm to the plaintiffs and were not communicated privately.
+However, the en banc 9th Circuit reversed this decision, holding that the ACLA could be held liable for damages because the website's content was intended as a deliberate threat, anticipating that someone might act on it, which is not protected by the First Amendment.

+The decision was heavily influenced by the fact that several abortion providers had been murdered following the publication of such materials.
+The majority of the en banc Ninth Circuit concluded that the posters and website were designed to intimidate, rather than persuade, abortion providers, which constituted a "true threat" under the FACE Act.

+Broader Implications

+The case highlighted the ongoing debate over the limits of free speech and the definition of threats.
+It underscored the tension between advocating controversial political views and inciting violence.
+Legal scholars and commentators have debated whether the court's decision appropriately balanced First Amendment protections with the need to prevent intimidation and violence against specific individuals.